-Hamilton Island Australia: Wallabies and a Chance to Snorkel the Great Barrier Reef
+Hamilton Island Australia: Wallabies and the Great Barrier Reef

 Hamilton Island Australia